groonga/groonga/doc/source/reference/commands/dump.rst

 .. versionadded:: 7.0.5

-You can ascending sort the output of hash table when it contains hash table.
+You can ascending sort by ``_key`` the output of hash table when it contains hash table.
 To don't sort the output of hash table, specify ``no``.

 The default value is ``no``.